 “Marcus [Engman, head of design at Ikea] got this idea that it’s kind of like a home roadie thing, like you could set up your own sound system,” Kouthoofd says.
 “Then I started thinking about how, a lot of Swedes, we go to Ikea when we have a party—to get candles, napkins.
 Maybe we could do something that’s really affordable so people can buy a sound system, including a light show—a complete party.”

-The equipment has been in the works for two years and will range from $5 to $99.
-They are in the final stages of refining, but should expect to release the project in summer 2019.
+The equipment has been in the works for three years and will range from $5 to $99.
+They are in the final stages of refining, but should expect to release the project for a limited time in 2020.

 "We're working on tweaking the turntable design right now to get it to a good price," adds Kouthoofd.
 "I want it to be as low as possible."